GarrettHoffman/GarrettHoffman.github.io/_posts/2015-10-06-hipster_game.md

 [<img src="/assets/hipstergame_banner.jpg" title="The Hipster Game, or, a Very Serious Introduction to Core Concepts in Supervised Learning"/>](https://github.com/GarrettHoffman/garretthoffman.github.io/tree/master)

-A quick [Wikipedia](https://en.wikipedia.org/wiki/Hipster_(contemporary_subculture) "Hipster (contemporary subculture)") search for "Hipster" describes a person belonging to "The subculture described as a 'mutating, trans-Atlantic melting pot of styles, tastes and behavior' and that is broadly associated with indie and alternative music, a varied non-mainstream fashion sensibility (including vintage and thrift store-bought clothes), generally progressive political views, organic and artisanal foods, and alternative lifestyles."
+A quick [Wikipedia](https://en.wikipedia.org/wiki/Hipster_(contemporary_subculture) "Hipster (contemporary subculture)") search for "Hipster" defines a person belonging to "The subculture described as a 'mutating, trans-Atlantic melting pot of styles, tastes and behavior' and that is broadly associated with indie and alternative music, a varied non-mainstream fashion sensibility (including vintage and thrift store-bought clothes), generally progressive political views, organic and artisanal foods, and alternative lifestyles."
 But can we identify a Hipster based solely on appearance?
 We asked this question to illustrate the core concepts of Supervised Learning.

 **Supervised Learning** is is a machine learning technique where an algorithm is developed based on information that you already know.
 That is, we have a set of data available to us where we know our input values (also known as **features**) and the outcome value (refered to as the **supervisory signal**) that we use to train our model.
 In this case we were given 15 pictures of potential Hipsters and were told which ones did in fact reside in Williamsburg.